Rolls-Royce Corniche: Corniche II (1986–1989)

 The Corniche II name was applied for the United States market from 1986 and for other markets from 1988.
 Anti-lock brakes were added for 1988, but air bags would not be available until the Corniche III.
 Also new for 1988 were some detail changes to the interior.
-Later in 1988 there was also a new reverse warning lens type and pattern around the rear license plate, as well as newly designed seats and redesigned instrumentation.
+In 1988, it received a new reverse warning lens type and pattern around the rear license plate, as well as newly designed seats and redesigned instrumentation.

 1,234 examples of the Corniche II were produced.